 Creative Circle also often commisions third party research into reader needs, actions or opinions.

 During his newspaper career, Bill worked as a reporter, photographer, news editor, features editor, copy desk chief and graphics director at several newspapers, including the Chicago Tribune, Paddock Publications in suburban Chicago, The Times-News in Twin Falls, Idaho, The Standard-Examiner in Ogden, Utah, and The Plain Dealer in Cleveland.
-He taught copy editing at Utah State University and has guest lectured at dozens of other universities.
+He taught copy editing at Utah State University and has guest lectured at dozens of other universities in three countries.

 Bill joined The Providence Journal in 1987, turning down several other offers partly because he wanted to work at a family owned paper.
 In 1996, he created the New England Wire Service (NEWS) so New England papers could share content and shave costs, especially in covering New England's pro sports teams.
 Then he founded the Independent News Network (INN), enabling family owned papers like the Journal to share content and provide their staffs with the kind of exposure chains provide with their internal wire networks.
 And, while Creative Circle has worked with many of the largest media companies in the world, he still supports family newspaper ownership as much as possible.
 "Our group is all about relationships.
 And we like the kind of relationships we can have with family owned companies."